Retinal detachment in Dogs

 • Behavioral changes: Dogs with vision problems often show Behavioral changes such as increased Anxiety or Aggressiveness because they feel insecure without their full vision.

-• Eye changes: Abnormalities such as an enlarged pupil, clouding of the eyes, or visible Bleeding can indicate retinal detachment.
+• Eye changes: Abnormalities such as an enlarged pupil, clouding of the eyes, or visible bleeding can indicate retinal detachment.

 • Headaches and discomfort: Although dogs cannot communicate this directly, they may signal that they have Pain through Restlessness or increased blinking.